BIGZ building

 The BIGZ building (Зграда БИГЗ-а) is a building located in Belgrade, the capital of Serbia.
 Designed by Dragiša Brašovan, it is one of the most representative architectural landmarks of Serbian modern architecture.
 A monumental building, with its position, volume and aesthetics, it dominates the entrance in the southern section of Belgrade.
+It remained the tallest building in Belgrade for 23 years, until being surpassed by Ušće Tower 1 in 1964.

 It has been protected since 1992.
 In recent times it represents a significant cultural, artistic and social spot.

 Location

 The BIGZ building is located at 17 Bulevar vojvode Mišića, in the Mostar section of the Senjak neighborhood, west of the Mostar looped interchange on the Highway Belgrade–Niš.
 Just east of the building is the Radisson Collection Hotel, Old Mill Belgrade, declared a cultural monument in 1987.
 Across the Bulevar vojvode Mišića, the facilities of the Belgrade Fair are located.

 With its height and monumentality, it dominates the skyline and presents a reference point not only for the neighbourhood, but for the whole right Sava bank.
 It is also clearly visible from the highway and is a welcoming message for tourists and commuters entering old section of Belgrade from the New Belgrade direction via highway and its Gazela Bridge.